Clinical Assistant Professor

 Martino Hall, Room 404,

 45 Columbus Avenue,

-Julita Haber is a clinical assistant professor in the communications and media management area at the Gabelli School of Business.
+Julita Haber is a clinical assistant professor in the Leading People and Organizations area at the Gabelli School of Business.
 Her research interests focus on impressions of competency, competency pressures, and emotions of (in)competency in the workplace.
 She studies the adverse effects of organizational pressures to appear competent at work.
 A City University of New York research grant recipient, Dr. Haber coined a new research term of “competency labor” in management along with publishing other studies.
 Dr. Haber regularly attends and presents at top scholarly management conferences.
 She is a recipient of two awards for best reviewer as well as the best paper award in the teaching innovation/management education track at the Southern Management Association Conference.

 Dr. Haber uses innovative pedagogical methods.
 She developed a fitness-integrated learning (FIL) approach that engages students in physical exercise when learning in class.
 In the spring of 2018, her FIL class was the first of its kind on a college campus in the United States, which brought national attention to Fordham in the mainstream media.

 With a goal to enhance learning, Dr. Haber helps students to cement newly learned management concepts by role-playing real-life workplace scenarios.
 Her “Act on Your Research” contest encourages both students and faculty to share research findings through brief story-like videos.
 She also actively uses virtual reality and augmented reality (AV/VR) to increase student engagement and infuse emergent technology into a classroom.
 As a recipient of two dean’s awards of visibility and teaching innovation, Dr. Haber also serves as the track chair for teaching innovation and management education at the Southern Management Association.